HappyLyfe123/Machine-Translation-Server/README.md

 ### API to add New Source Objects
 * How?
   * Security was a big concern when creating the server.
 The user must send a valid access token to add any source texts to the database
-  * See the Architecture middleware methods for how the add source route works.

 ### API For Login and Account Registration
 * How?